mtps3/Mtps3.github.io/cve.md

 ---
-title: Writeups
+title: CVE
-permalink: "/writeups/"
+permalink: "/cve/"
 layout: page
 ---

 <span class="discreet">Sort by <a href="/tags">tag</a>, <a href="/authors">author</a></span>

-{% for post in site.categories.writeup %}
+{% for post in site.categories.cve %}
    {% capture this_year %}{{ post.date | date: "%Y" }}{% endcapture %}

    {% if forloop.first %}